A real-space many-body marker for correlated ${\mathbb Z}_2$ topological insulators: Abstract

 \section{Abstract}

-Taking the clue from the modern theory of the polarization [R. Resta, Rev. Mod.
+Taking the clue from the modern theory of polarization [R. Resta, Rev. Mod.
 Phys. {\bf 66}, 899 (1994)], we identify an operator to distinguish between ${\mathbb Z}_2$-even (trivial) and ${\mathbb Z}_2$-odd (topological) insulators in two spatial dimensions.
 Its definition extends the position operator [R. Resta and S. Sorella, Phys.
 Rev. Lett. {\bf 82}, 370 (1999)], which was introduced in one-dimensional systems.
-We illustrate a few examples of non-interacting models, where single-particle wave functions are defined and allow for a direct comparison with standard techniques.
-However, its formulation in the Fock space opens the possibility to investigate interacting systems by a direct computation of an expectation value over the ground-state wave function (or any approximation of it).
+We first show a few examples of non-interacting models, where single-particle wave functions are defined and allow for a direct comparison with standard techniques on large system sizes.
+Then, we illustrate its applicability for an interacting model on a small cluster, where exact diagonalizations are available.
+Its formulation in the Fock space allows a direct computation of expectation values over the ground-state wave function (or any approximation of it), thus allowing us to investigate generic interacting systems, such as strongly-correlated topological insulators.